> Associate in Music, Practical examinations

 Teaching, Musicianship and Theory of Music Diploma exams are available on application.
 Candidates will be responsible for arranging the venue and suitable supervision.
-However, it is possible to apply to sit Aural Diploma exams on 20 August 2019 or Written Diploma exams on 21 August 2019 at Box Hill, Moonee Ponds, Ballarat, Bendigo or Geelong.
+Please contact us more than six weeks prior to the proposed examination date to confirm the application process.

 Associate Musicianship Aural

 Licentiate Musicianship Aural